imbrish/letsencrypt/README.md

 # Used only when command is called with a "-notify" or "-n" flag.
 notify: me@example.com

-# The cPanel credentials necessary to install the certificates.
+# The cPanel user for which certificates should be installed.
-# Do not share your configuration file after filling this!
-cpanel:
+# Necessary only when logged-in as a root.
-    user: example
+user: user
-    password: secret

 # By default certificates will be installed in cPanel for all domains listed above.
 # Domains can be filtered by a whitelist of names to accept and/or blacklist to reject.